jkermes/uFramework/README.md

 mysql uframework -h 127.0.0.1 -P32768 -uuframework -pp4ssw0rd
 (port may be different, type "docker ps" to see which port you must use)

+if port is different, you have to change it on line 22 of app/app.php also

 ######Load database

 mysql uframework -h 127.0.0.1 -P32768 -uuframework -pp4ssw0rd < app/config/schema.sql